Editor’s Note: This guide is a work in progress, with the hope that it evolves to become a helpful, one stop resource for all things pump track.

 - A free form skate park influenced design, where every surface is a potential feature

-- A BMX track inspired loop design
+- A BMX track inspired loop design (often featuring a defined start and finish point and directional traffic)

 - A head to head competition type track, as seen at Sea Otter or Crankworks